 About the Artist

-Born and raised in the Washington, DC suburbs, Julie Alpert is a Seattle-based installation artist and painter.
+Julie Alpert (Seattle) was born and raised in the suburbs of Washington, DC and is a Seattle-based installation artist and painter.
 Her work uses pattern and repetition to explore decoration, disappointment, femininity, and nostalgia.

 Julie is represented by Bridge Productions in Seattle.
 From 2009-2014, she was a member of SOIL Artist-Run Gallery.